opencasestudies/ocs-bp-diet/README.md

 In this case study we show how to make faceted plots, as well as plots with a facet that is zoomed in using the `facet_zoom()` function of the `ggforce` package.
-We cover how to specifically higlight specific data points, as well as how to add annotations and horizontal lines to make the plot more interpretable.
+We cover how to specifically highlight specific data points, as well as how to add annotations and horizontal lines to make the plot more interpretable.